Charitable Lead Trust

 After a period of time, your family receives the trust assets plus any additional growth in value

 If you have any questions about charitable lead trusts, please contact us.
-We would be happy to assist you and answer any questions you might have and to provide you with an illustration demonstrating your specific tax benefits.
+We would be happy to assist you and answer any questions you might have, and provide you with an illustration demonstrating your specific tax benefits.

 Types of Agreements